No Dojo Ninja Dojo NoDojoNinja.org

 Ninjutsu basically comes from 3 groups of people:

 1) Samurai that did not want to commit Hara Kiri (suicide for loosing a battle).
 From them come most of the schools, developed from Chinese arts.
 The Samurai are based on Zen (Japanese, from Zenji) Buddhism, which basically makes them Zen Buddhist monks.
 This is where elements of karate must have come, especially of Koto ryu.
-However, Zen Buddhism is basically Buddhism mixed with Shintoism.
+However, Zen Buddhism is basically Buddhism (the essence of Sanatana dharma now called Hinduism) mixed with Shintoism.
 You can see that in the clapping rituals before training, the torii gates of divinity, and especially the shimenawa purification ropes at dojo entrances.

 When the Samurai escaped, they became shinobi no mono (person that hides / steals away) and later became ninja (one who survives & endures).
 Some of them may have lost their daimyo (great land warlord) so became rōnin then ninja.

-This is how Iga clan must have originated as it more related to Samurai, which is currently Bujinkan (divine warrior house) Budo (art of war) Taijutsu (body art).
+This is how Iga clan appears to have originated as it more related to Samurai, which is currently Bujinkan (divine warrior house) Budo (art of war) Taijutsu (body art).

 2) Shaolin monks, from them especially come the Koto and Gyoko schools, which show signs of Shaolin Kung Fu.
 This is rooted in Chinese Buddhism of Bodhi Darma.
 You can especially see this in the tabi boots especially how they cover the pants, the color black similar to grey, and how a lot of Ninjutsu practitioners fully shave their heads.

-This is how Koga clan must have originated as Shaolin were already influenced by Sun Tzu of Taoism to create the Lin Kuei who also were involved in stealth strategies and tactics for various reasons such as rescue missions or intelligence gathering.
+This is how Koga clan seems to have originated as Shaolin were already influenced by Sun Tzu of Taoism to create the Lin Kuei who also were involved in stealth strategies and tactics for various reasons such as rescue missions or intelligence gathering.

-Sun Tzu (meaning master Sun) of Art of War linked to Lao Tzu (meaning old master) of Taoism found its way to establish Ninjutsu brought in elements of Tai Chi Chuan aside from stealth strategies and tactics.
-This also appears to be linked to Fuma clan involved guerrilla warfare (small groups attacking with stealth and speed at sensitive places in sensitive times).
+Sun tzu (meaning master Sun) of Art of War linked to Lao Tzu (meaning old master) of Taoism found its way to establish Ninjutsu brought in elements of Taoism (especially Tai Chi Chuan) aside from stealth strategies and tactics.
+This also appears to be most linked to Fuma clan involved guerrilla warfare (small groups attacking with stealth and speed at sensitive places in sensitive times).

 Sun tzu advocated that the best general of any army is a Taoist master, and preached that the war of the mind is far greater than the war of the body.
 In other words, he advocated that preventing a war before coming to fists (or swords, or bombs) is far superior than winning it.

 The 3 clans that constituted the Ninja are: Iga & Koga (currently a city each) and Fuma.
-Iga and Koga were not so head-on and preferred spycraft, sabotage, and assassination, especially Koga.
-Fuma on the other hand preferred guerilla warfare via ambush usually using a small group of skilled fighters on horses or boats that attack together at strategic times and locations.
+Koga and Fuma were not as head-on and preferred spycraft, sabotage, and assassination, especially Fuma that preferred carefully planned guerilla warfare via ambush usually using a small group of skilled fighters on horses or boats that attack together at strategic times and locations.
+It is more strategy based than Koga that included a lot of spiritual & physical conditioning needed for scaling and combat.
 The Sengoku Period (15th to 16th century) was the golden age of ninja in Japan.
 Ninjutsu reportedly exists in China as Lin Kuei.

 Ninjutsu however remained having a negative perception due to the Japanese media since they were considered dishonorable.
 It was also tainted by Western media through glamorization for profit (e.g. magick and assassins).
 It was so tainted that most Japanese stil believe it to be a tale to scare the children.
 This is why Masaaki Hatsumi changed its name to Bujinkan Budo Taijutsu.